THE FOUNDING PHILOSOPHERS OF AMERICA

 Burke emphasized Christianity as a vehicle of social progress and believed that a good and moral society was one that valued the institutions of the family and the church.
 America’s emphasis on the sanctity of freedom of worship and avoidance of a state religion are based, in part, on Burke’s writings.

 Burke also emphasized the need for liberty in a nation if the people are to grow spiritually and morally.
-This was a new idea that was not well-received at the time he wrote about it.
+This is a key principle of the American nation.
+It was a new idea when he wrote about it.

 ADAM SMITH (1723-1790)